 Okay, this one might be a little more complicated for the average backyard griller, but if you don’t try, you’ll never know.
 The cooking of the pork is easy enough; either grill it directly or broil it first for a little extra juicy flavor.
 But the real punch is that you first stuff the pork chops with a mixture of spinach, tomatoes, peppers and garlic.
 A little bit fiddly for the amateur cook, but well worth the effort.

-Chili-Rubbed Grilled Vegetable Kebabs
+Chilli-Rubbed Grilled Vegetable Kebabs

 Finally, there is no reason why the vegetarians need to miss out this winter.
 These little barbecue kebabs will be a winner with both meat lovers and meat avoiders alike.
 Just about any vegetable can be used but the most common are corn, onions, capsicum, zucchini, squash and mushrooms.
-What makes them special is a quick rub with chili juice before putting them on the skewer.
-How much chili you use depends entirely on how much heat you can handle.
+What makes them special is a quick rub with chilli juice before putting them on the skewer.
+How much chilli you use depends entirely on how much heat you can handle.